Mostafa-Shariare/code-by-bit/readme.md

       b.
 Voice to Text = In this you can speak your words and the text will be printed in the browser.

-    3 Do try this Code Editor andd give your Precious Feedback .(feedback form already available in home page of CodoFile Page ).
+    3 Do try this Code Editor andd give your Precious Feedback .(feedback form already available in home page of Code By Bit Page ).

  ## Preview